Microlocal Theory of Legendrian Links and Cluster Algebras: Grid Plabic Graphs and Legendrian Links

 \subsubsection{The general setup}

-Let us succinctly review the general results on the microlocal theory of sheaves that we use.
-These results were pioneered by M.~Kashiwara and P.~Schapira in \cite{KashiwaraSchapira_Book} and, more recently, in collaboration with S.~Guillermou in \cite{Sheaves1}.
+The general results on the microlocal theory of constructible sheaves were pioneered by M.~Kashiwara and P.~Schapira in \cite{KashiwaraSchapira_Book} and, more recently, in collaboration with S.~Guillermou in \cite{Sheaves1}.
 The first category that we need is defined as follows:

 \begin{definition} The category $\I(\mathds{k}_M)$ is the full dg-subcategory of the dg-category of locally bounded complexes of sheaves of $\mathds{k}$-modules on $M$ which consist of $h$-injective complexes of injective sheaves.
 The homotopy category of $\I(\mathds{k}_M)$ is denoted by $[\I(\mathds{k}_M)]$. \end{definition}